ergonode/frontend/README.md

 The project is in early stage and we have got a lot of milestones to develop.
 We do our best to deliver great documentation, but - to be honest -  it is the hardest thing in open-source projects :)

-**Please find out what we've already prepared on [docs.ergonode.com](https://docs.ergonode.com)**
+**Please find out what we've already prepared on [docs.ergonode.com][docs]**

 ## Roadmap

-If you would like to find the current and future milestones for our project go to our [Roadmap](https://ergonode.com/features/#roadmap) page.
+If you would like to find the current and future milestones for our project go to our [Roadmap][roadmap] page.

 At the moment we finalize development of Milestone 1 of the project.

 ## Build Ergonode with us!

 We are looking for Contributors: Back-end Dev, JS Devs, Tech Writers and Designers.
-Please read our [contribution rules](https://docs.ergonode.com/contribution/) before making any pull request.
-If you have any questions or ideas feel free to join our slack: https://ergonode.slack.com/ via [invitation link](https://join.slack.com/t/ergonode/shared_invite/enQtNjI5NzU3NzM2MzU2LTY0ZGM4MGMyNGZjOGEyNDY5OGI1NzM5ZDNiMTY3YjA2YmRhMzY1OWE1MjJjZWEzM2YwOThkZDBjODZlZjY0ZmI) or send us an email: contributors@ergonode.com
+Please read our [contribution rules][contribut] before making any pull request.
+If you have any questions or ideas feel free to join our [discord][discord] or send us an email: contributors@ergonode.com

 ## Partners